eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 ### Key rotation

-Key rotation may be supported in the following way:
+Key rotation MAY be supported in the following way:

 1. After a defined `cryptoperiod`, a rotation is initiated, a new key pair is generated and the public key is added to a `verificationMethod` in the [=Credential Issuer=] DID document.
 The new private key is used to sign newly issued [=Verifiable Credential=] proofs.
 2. The old private key is decommissioned (archived or destroyed).
-However, the `verificationMethod` in the [=Credential Issuer=] DID document are retained so existing issued [=Verifiable Credentials=] may be verified.
+However, the `verificationMethod` in the [=Credential Issuer=] DID document are retained so existing issued [=Verifiable Credentials=] MAY be verified.
-3. At some point before existing [=Verifiable Credentials=] are set to expire, an [=Credential Issuer=] may make credential offers for new [=Verifiable Credentials=] to [=Holders=] with the `offerReason = reissue` property.
+3. At some point before existing [=Verifiable Credentials=] are set to expire, an [=Credential Issuer=] MAY make credential offers for new [=Verifiable Credentials=] to [=Holders=] with the `offerReason = reissue` property.
 4. After a defined period, the rotated key's `verificationMethod` will be removed from the [=Credential Issuer=] DID document.
-This period must at least extend to the expiration date of the last issued credential.
+This period MUST at least extend to the expiration date of the last issued credential.
 At this point, any existing [=Verifiable Credentials=] with proofs signed by the old (now rotated) key will become invalid.

 Implementors following this sequence SHOULD set the `expirationDate`/`validUntil` property of issued [=Verifiable Credentials=] to less than the rotation period of the keys used to sign their proofs.
-Rotated keys SHOULD not be decommissioned until all credentials, that were signed with it, have expired.
+Rotated keys SHOULD NOT be decommissioned until all credentials, that were signed with it, have expired.

 ### Key revocation

-Key revocation may be supported in the following way:
+Key revocation MAY be supported in the following way:

 1. After revocation is initiated, a new key pair is generated and the public key is added to a `verificationMethod` in the [=Credential Issuer=] DID document.
 The new private key is used to sign newly issued [=Verifiable Credential=] proofs.
 2. The old private key is decommissioned (archived or destroyed) and the `verificationMethod` in the [=Credential Issuer=] DID document is removed.
-3. The [=Credential Issuer=] may make credential offers for new [=Verifiable Credentials=] to [=Holders=] with the `offerReason = proof-key-revocation` property.
+3. The [=Credential Issuer=] MAY make credential offers for new [=Verifiable Credentials=] to [=Holders=] with the `offerReason = proof-key-revocation` property.

 Upon revocation of a key pair, all credentials that were issued and proofed with that key immediately become invalid.